hyperledger/fabric/docs/source/identity/identity.md

 communication.
 Authentication requires that parties who exchange messages can be assured of the identity that created a specific message.
 Integrity requires that the message was not modified during its transmission.
-For example, you might want to be sure you're communicating with the real John Doe than an impersonator.
-Or if John has sent you a message, you might want to be sure that it hasn't been tampered with by anyone else during transmission.
+For example, you might want to be sure you're communicating with the real Mary Morris than an impersonator.
+Or if Mary has sent you a message, you might want to be sure that it hasn't been tampered with by anyone else during transmission.

 Traditional authentication mechanisms rely on **digital signature mechanisms**, that